WHITE BUTTERBUR

 Not to be confused with : Butterwort [a plant of similar name]

-No relation to : Piri-piri-bur, London Bur-Marigold, Nodding Bur-Marigold,Trifid Bur-Marigold, Bur Chervil, Un-branched Bur-Reed, Branched Bur-Reed Least Bur-reed [plants with similar names].
+No relation to : Pirri-pirri-bur, London Bur-Marigold, Nodding Bur-Marigold,Trifid Bur-Marigold, Bur Chervil, Un-branched Bur-Reed, Branched Bur-Reed Least Bur-reed [plants with similar names].

-Just like Butterbur, the male and female flowers of White Butterbur occur on separate plants, with the female plant being much the rarer.
-The author assumes that the above two differing forms represent both male and female of the same species.
+Just like Butterbur, it is dioecious with the male and female flowers of White Butterbur occur on separate plants, with the female plant being much the rarer.
+And just like Butterbur, the male plant is shorter than the female and the female flower bundles hardly protrude at all from the green and enveloping bracts.
+Your Author assumes that the above photos represent just the male plants.
 It is rare in the south of the UK, but frequent in the north, especially in Scotland.

 Distribution